"The U.S. Food and Drug Administration today approved Olysio (simeprevir), a new therapy to treat chronic hepatitis C virus infection.

 DOSAGE AND ADMINISTRATION

 VICTRELIS must be administered in combination with peginterferon alfa and ribavirin.
 The dose of VICTRELIS is 800 mg (four 200-mg capsules) three times daily (every 7 to 9 hours) with food [a meal or light snack] (see Table 1).
-Refer to the peginterferon alfa and ribavirin Package Inserts for instructions on dosing.
+Refer to the prescribing information for peginterferon alfa and ribavirin for instructions on dosing.

 The following dosing recommendations differ for some subgroups from the dosing studied in the Phase 3 trials [see Clinical Studies].
 Response-Guided Therapy (RGT) is recommended for most individuals, but longer dosing is recommended in targeted subgroups (e.g., patients with cirrhosis).

-VICTRELIS Combination Therapy: Patients Without Cirrhosis Who Are Previously Untreated or Who Previously Failed Interferon and Ribavirin Therapy
+VICTRELIS/Peginterferon Alfa/Ribavirin Combination Therapy: Patients Without Cirrhosis Who Are Previously Untreated Or Who Previously Failed Interferon And Ribavirin Therapy

 - Initiate therapy with peginterferon alfa and ribavirin for 4 weeks (Treatment Weeks 1-4).